MDSplus/Documentation/docs/guide/idl.md

 If you are using macOS, make sure your directory is changed to where mdsplus installation folder is.
 The first line of your IDL script will need a reference to your MDSplus installation folder.
 For example:

 ```
 CD '/usr/local/mdsplus/lib'  (or wherever you have IDL installed)
 ```

-> TODO: Mark W investigate eliminating the CD
+> TODO: Mark W. will investigate eliminating the CD

 ## Commands